 Prospective ALMA users are likely to want to consult the Archive when planning observations as well as for data mining.
-To ensure that the archive (and ALMA) is exploited to its full potential, ARC nodes or CoE staff can assist users in using the archive.
+To ensure that the archive (and ALMA) is exploited to its full potential, ARC network staff can assist users in using the archive.
 This includes face-to-face visits.
-Note that only Pls and Data Delegees can access projects completed within the last 12 months.
+Note that only PIs and Data Delegees can access projects completed within the last 12 months.